-GRI Dogo Standard Description Section of Report Page Ref.
-Disclosure 1761. neral Disclosures 2016 Organisation • 102-1 Name of the organisation About Asian Micro Holdings Limited 2 102-2 Activities, brands, products, and services About Asian Micro Holdings Limited 2 102-3 Location of headquarters About Asian Micro Holdings Limited 2 102-4 Location of operations About Asian Micro Holdings Limited 2 102-5 Ownership and legal form About Asian Micro Holdings Limited 2 102-6 Markets served About Asian Micro Holdings Limited 2 102-7 Scale of the organisation About Asian Micro Holdings Limited 2 102-8 Information on employees and other workers Our Employees: Profile of our Workforce 10 102-9 Supply chain About Asian Micro Holdings Limited 2 102-10 Significant changes to the Nil organisation and its supply chain 102-11 Precautionary Principle or approach AMH does not specifically refer to the Precautionary Principle when managing However, risk-based consideration is tak all risk management practices. en in 102-12 External initiatives None N.A.
+GRI Standard Description Section of Report Page Disclosure Decempion Coolidit of Roport Ref.
+GRI 102: General Disclosures 2016 Organisational profile 102-1 Name of the organisation About Asian Micro Holdings Limited 2 102-2 Activities, brands, products, and services About Asian Micro Holdings Limited 2 102-3 Location of headquarters About Asian Micro Holdings Limited 2 102-4 Location of operations About Asian Micro Holdings Limited 2 102-5 Ownership and legal form About Asian Micro Holdings Limited 2 102-6 Markets served About Asian Micro Holdings Limited 2 102-7 Scale of the organisation About Asian Micro Holdings Limited 2 102-8 Information on employees and Our Employees: Profile of 10 other workers our Workforce 102-9 Supply chain About Asian Micro Holdings Limited 2 102-10 Significant changes to the organisation and its supply chain Nil 102-11 Precautionary Principle or approach AMH does not specifically refer to the Precautionary Principle when managing However, risk-based consideration is tak all risk management practices.
+102-12 External initiatives None N.A.
 102-13 Membership of associations None N.A.
-Strategy 102-14 Statement from senior decision-maker Statement from Board 2 Ethics and In itegrity 102-16 Values, principles, standards, and norms of behavior We are committed to maintain high standards of corporate governance.
+Strategy 102-14 Statement from senior decision-maker Statement from Board 2 Ethics and In tegrity 102-16 Values, principles, standards, and norms of behavior We are committed to maintain high standards of corporate governance.
 N.A.
-Governance 102-18 Governance structure Sustainability Approach 6 Stakeholder 102-40 List of stakeholder groups Stakeholder Engagement 3 102-41 Collective bargaining agreements None of our employees are covered by collective bargaining agreements.
-102-42 Identifying and selecting stakeholders Stakeholder Engagement 3 102-43 Approach to stakeholder engagement Stakeholder Engagement 3 102-44 Key topics and concerns raised Stakeholder Engagement 3 Reporting pr 102-45 Entities included in the consolidated financial statements Please refer to Annual Report 102-46 Defining report content and topic Boundaries Introduction: About the report 2 102-47 List of material topics Materiality Assessment 4 102-48 Restatements of information Nil 102-49 Changes in reporting Nil 102-50 Reporting period About the report 2 102-51 Date of most recent report FY2020 102-52 Reporting cycle Annual
+Governance 102-18 Governance structure Sustainability Approach 6 Stakeholder engagement 102-40 List of stakeholder groups Stakeholder Engagement 3 102-41 Collective bargaining agreements None of our employees are covered by collective bargaining agreements.
+102-42 Identifying and selecting stakeholders Stakeholder Engagement 3 102-43 Approach to stakeholder engagement Stakeholder Engagement 3 102-44 Key topics and concerns raised Stakeholder Engagement 3 Reporting pr • • 102-45 Entities included in the consolidated financial statements Please refer to Annual Report 102-46 Defining report content and topic Boundaries Introduction: About the report 2 102-47 List of material topics Materiality Assessment 4 102-48 Restatements of information Nil 102-49 Changes in reporting Nil 102-50 Reporting period About the report 2 102-51 Date of most recent report FY2020 102-52 Reporting cycle Annual